giovannianguiano1/DH110-F22-Gio/assignment01/README.md

 ![WWF Together create feature](wwf-exit.png)

-> *Recommendation: Include an exit icon throughout the app so users can escape quickly instead of having to swipe or summon the navigation bar
+> *Recommendation: Include an exit icon throughout the app so users can escape quickly to the page they were just on instead of having to swipe or summon the navigation bar*

 #### Severity rating: 2

 * As explained before, if you want to redirect back to the home page, you must click on the logo in the top left corner that's situated in the navigation bar.
 However, this navigation bar dissappears when you're exploring different pages.
 To have it come back up, you have to double tap the screen.

-> *Recommendation: Instead of having a double-tap feature to summon the navigation bar, have a small back arrow in the corner or have it be a one-tap to summon the navigation bar.
+> *Recommendation: Instead of having a double-tap feature to summon the navigation bar, have a small back arrow in the corner or have it be a one-tap to summon the navigation bar.*

 #### Severity rating: 2

 * When the user is sliding through the different animals, one quick/hard swipe will result in a quick toggle through all the animals.
 In other words, the swip function is very sensitive.

 > *Recommendation: Have the swipe function be more rigid.
-One quick swipe should only bring the user to the next page, not the vry end.
+One quick swipe should only bring the user to the next page, not the very end.*

 #### Severity rating: 1